40F. Batman: The Long Halloween #4 Conclusion by Jeph Loeb/Tim Sale (1997)

 July 4.
 While Bruce and Selina share a sexy moment at Wayne Manor, Holiday murders the city coroner.
 Dent apologizes to Batman for going after Bruce and they examine the crime scene with Gordon.
 Batman then recaptures Scarecrow and an escaped Mad Hatter, both of whom, he learns, have been unleashed upon the city by Carmine Falcone.

 August 2.
 Carmine Falcone’s birthday.
 Batman questions Riddler about the night he was shot at by Holiday.
 Carla Viti accuses Carmine Falcone of being Holiday.
 Gilda Dent accuses her husband of being Holiday.
 Meanwhile, the Sal Maroni trial has gone on for weeks and the Boss himself is finally called into the witness stand.
 The unthinkable horror then occurs.
 ADA Vernon Fields, who is actually in the mob’s pocket, gives Maroni a vial of acid.
 Maroni throws the acid at Harvey Dent, permanently scarring half his face, and simultaneously releasing a plethora of inner demons that Dent had been keeping suppressed for years.
+(This acid-throwing scene is also shown via flashback in Teen Titans Spotlight #13.)
 At the hospital, Dent freaks-out, kills his surgeon, and runs away, completely shattered.

 August 3.
 Harvey Dent has just been horribly facially scarred, killed a man, and gone into hiding.
 Batman then meets with Gordon, who tells him they have enough evidence to prove Dent is Holiday.
 Batman refuses to believe and questions Falcone, then Catwoman, and then Gilda Dent in a failed attempt to locate his scarred friend.